Urology at Middlesex Hospital

-Dr. Edward Myer specializes in minimally invasive surgical treatment of benign and malignant diseases of the genitourinary system (the organs of the reproductive and urinary systems), including stone disease, voiding dysfunction, and kidney, bladder, and prostate cancer.
+Dr. Edward Myer specializes in minimally invasive surgical treatment of benign and malignant diseases of the genitourinary system—the organs of the reproductive and urinary systems.
+This includes stone disease, voiding dysfunction and kidney, bladder and prostate cancer.

 Timothy C. Siegrist, M.D.